 Hundreds of men are currently suing the Boy Scouts of America for sexual abuses they suffered as children.
 Organization officials are currently debating the merits of bankruptcy protections to avoid the financial impact of sexual abuse litigation.
 If you or your child was victimized by a Boy Scout troop leader, the time to file a lawsuit is now.
 During your free consultation, we can listen to your story, explore your legal options, and help you take a stand against this corrupt organization.

-Statute of Limitations on Sexual Abuse Claims
+What Is The Statute of Limitations On Sexual Abuse Claims?

 To file a valid claim against your abuser or the organization that perpetuated the abuse, you must first abide by the statute of limitations in your region.
 The statute of limitations limits the time a person has to file a suit against their abuser.
 If the statute of limitations is 5 years, for example, then the victim has 5 years from the date of the abuse to file a claim against the person or parties responsible.
 Once the statute has expired, the case is no longer valid.
 The statute of limitations varies by state, and it also includes a few caveats for certain circumstances, such as suppressed memories of abuse or child abuse.

 Do You Have a Case?
 We’re Here to Support You.

 Sexual assault, whether it occurs at your place of work, in school, in your home, or within a church or other organized institution, can be exceedingly damaging.
 Whether you’re an adult or a child at the time of your assault, you can suffer lasting physical, psychological, and emotional damage if you suffer any type of sexual abuse.
 If the abuse is repeated, the damage can be especially harmful and long-lasting, and may affect your personal and professional life.
 Additionally, children who are abused might suppress those memories unknowingly, which can lead to an extremely frightening and shocking realization later in life.